nikkeijin/web-scraping/README.md

 # Web-Scraping

 This is a node.js project which use Puppeteer.js for web scraping and LINE API for sending the scrap-data to LINE Messenger and Google API to record the scrap-data into Google Sheet.

-This is an example architecture, so you will need to add your own puppeteer.js code for the page scraping.
-The code can be added into 'src/runPuppeteer.js'.
 # How to use

 Inside the 'runPuppeteer.js' file you will see an example code and these two functions: